maAuSe/tiebert-lukas-ControlMasterclass/goals_assignments/assignment5_plan.md

 # Assignment 5 EKF + LQR Experiment Plan

 Workflow to collect the data requested by `specs_assignment5.md`, process it in MATLAB, and fill the report/template.
+This plan focuses on the experimental EKF and LQR parts (Sections 3 and 4 of `specs_assignment5.md`); the modelling and derivation questions (Sections 1 and 2, 3a, 4a, 4b) are handled directly in `matlab_assign5/assignment5_solution.m` and `tex_control/ass5_tex/assignment5.tex`.
 Paths assume this repo layout and the Arduino/QRC channel map below.

 ---